metagenomics/denbi-nanopore-training/docs/assembly_qc/Assembly_1.rst

       -nanopore-raw       <files>
       -nanopore-corrected <files>

-We will run the assembly on the small dataset, to save time.
-The assembly for the complete dataset will take about one hour.
-We will perform the assembly in two steps:
+You can run the complete assembly in one step only.
+We will run the assembly in two steps:
+(1) Error correction
+(2) Trimming and Assembly

+After the Error correction, we will generate an error profile as for the raw reads for comparison.

 Error correction with the parameter::